cronvel/nextgen-events/README.md

 * any nice value *N* greater than or equals to 0 will be emitted asynchronously using setTimeout() with a *N* ms timeout to call the listeners
-* any nice value *N* lesser than 0 will emit event synchronously until *-N* recursion is reached, after that, setImmediate() will be used to call the listeners, the first event count as 1 recursion, so if nice=-1, all events will be asynchronous, if nice=-2 the initial event will call the listener synchronously, but if the listener emits event on the same emitter, the sub-listener will be called through setTimeout(), breaking the recursion.
+* any nice value *N* lesser than 0 will emit event synchronously until *-N* recursion is reached, after that, setImmediate() will be used to call the listeners, the first event count as 1 recursion, so if nice=-1, all events will be asynchronously emitted, if nice=-2 the initial event will call the listener synchronously, but if the listener emits events on the same emitter object, the sub-listener will be called through setTimeout(), breaking the recursion... and so on...

 They are many elements that can define their own *nice value*.